 The materials that are only available from a limited number of sources include certain molding compound, metal package suppliers, low resistance switches, polyimide film and laminating adhesives.
 We maintain a two year supply of strategic raw materials for continuity and risk assessment.
 Our customers would need significant advance notification to qualify alternative materials, if we had to use them.
-Alternative suppliers are available worldwide for most of our raw materials, but significant time (between 3 to 12 months) would be required to qualify new suppliers and establish efficient production scheduling.
+Alternative suppliers are available worldwide for most of our raw materials, but significant time would be required to qualify new suppliers and establish efficient production scheduling.